mbeddr/mps-platform-docs/src/doc/docs/languages/baselanguage.md

     new singleton<string>("single")`
     ```

+!!! question "What do I need to know about sequences?"

+    Sequences are lazily evaluated meaning they are evaluated on demand when they are accessed which can lead to unwanted side effects (they are not purely functional).
+Always use the list type if you have to save something to a variable or iterate directly with a for-each loop over it.
+For existing code, you don't need to make this change unless it is performance-critical code.
+Is an operation like `ìsEmpty` expensive?
+Sequences internally use a Iterables and just call seq.iterator().hasNext().
+They only try to fetch the first element, so it is not expensive at all.

 !!! question "How do you convert from a Java *ArrayList* to a Base Language list?"

     Use the copy constructor: